CommunityDragon/CDTB/libs/EasyThreading/README.md

-# EasyThreadding is an easy to use threadding library for python!
+# Easythreading is an easy to use threading library for python!

 ## Functionalty and examples:
 ------